Counselling Office

 • Building Confidence

-Wellness workshops are also available by request through the JCU Singapore Counselling and Wellbeing Office.
-You can also request a workshop for a specific group regarding a specific topic by dropping us an email at [email protected].
+Wellness workshops are also available by request through the James Cook University (Singapore Campus) Counselling Office.
+You can also request a workshop for a specific group regarding a specific topic by dropping us an email at studentcounselling-singapore@jcu.edu.au.
 We can meet with you and your group to discuss further.

 Transiting Back to School